hairyape/crazytree/README.md

 * "kick(s)", "shake(s)", "poke(s)", "burns", "waters", "die", "cuts",
   "bites", "shut up"

+When the string "talk to me tree" (or "tree talk to me"), Eliza mode is turned on for the chatter.
+From now on until the chatter says "bye" or "shut up", all chat messages from the chatter is considered part of the conversation with tree.
+An Eliza script is used instead.

 When "tree" is mentioned but no other keywords are found, a response may be generated 50% of time.
 See *no-idea function in brain.scm